nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Edit Flashcard

+#### Implementation

-The Delete mechanism is facilitated by `QuickCache` .
-It will edit the flashcard at the provided index stored in the `UniqueFlashcardList` inside the `QuickCache` object.
+The Edit mechanism operates by editing the flashcard at a specified index of the last displayed list.
+The new information is encapsulated inside a `EditFlashcardDescriptor` and is passed together with the `Index` object to the `EditCommand`.

+During `EditComamnd#execute`, a new `Flashcard` object will be created.
+For each of its individual content (i.e `Answer`), if the `EditFlashcardDescriptor` does not have the new information, the old content will be from the original `Flashcard`.

+##### Usage

 Given below is an example usage scenario and how the edit mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.
-The `QuickCache` will be initialized with the initial QuickCache state.

-Step 2.
-The user executes `edit 1 ...` command to edit some of the fields given in the command on the first flashcard.
-The `edit` command will cause the creation of a flashcard with updated field and set it to be the flashcard on the index in `UniqueFlashcardList`.
+The user executes `edit 1 ans/answer` command to edit the answer field of the first flashcard.

+Step 2. `EditCommandParser#parse` will then parse the arguments provided.
+In this example, a new `Answer` object will be created after parsing.

+Step 3.
+The `Answer` object will then be passed to the `EditFlashcardDescriptor` object.
+The `EditFlashcardDescriptor` object together with the original `Flashcard` will be passed to the `EditCommand` object.

+Step 4.
+The `EditCommand` will then create a new `Flashcard` using information from `EditFlashcardDescriptor`.
+In the example, only a new answer is present.
+All other information will be taken from the original `Flashcard`.

+Step 5. `EditCommand#execute` will then replace the old `Flashcard` in the `model` with the new `Flashcard`.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not be saved in the QuickCache, so the flashcard inside the QuickCache will not be updated.
 </div>